-This is a review of the 2016 Dell XPS 13 model.
-Click the following link to read our review of the very latest, 2017 Dell XPS 13.
+This is a review of the 2017 Dell XPS 13 model.
+Click the following link to read our hands-on review of the very latest, 2017 Dell XPS 13.

 Here is the Dell XPS 13 configuration sent to TechRadar for review:

 CPU: 1.8GHz Intel Core i7-8550U (quad-core, 8MB cache, up to 4.0GHz)

 Graphics: Intel UHD Graphics 620